Dvogonen/cyclop_plus_plus/README.md

 What is less convenient is that they do not have a power regulator.
 Neither do they have soldering pads for an ISP interface.
 It is technically possible to overcome these limitations, but how to do that is not described here.

+####Solder the SJ2 bridge
+Some MinimOSD come with the two bridge points marked SJ2 soldered together while either do not.
+Bridging SJ2 makes it possible to supply power from the video side of the board to the processor sie of the board.
+This is what we do, so SJ2 MUST be bridged.
+Without the solder bridge, the minimOSD processor will not work at all.

 ####Mount the Programming Pins
 Solder a 2x3 block of pin headers into the holes for the ISP port.